 Item Description Data Context Defines a data context name, for use by Axiom forms to control data saves.
 If a name is defined, then only one user at a time can "lock" the data context and save data from the form.
 For more information, see the Axiom Forms and Dashboards Guide.
 This option has no effect on spreadsheet Axiom files; it only applies to form- enabled files and only when the file is opened as a form.
 Data Context Description Defines an optional description for the data context, if a data context is defined.
-The description is displayed on the Save Lock dialog within the Axiom form. ls Data Context Checked Out Specifies whether the current user has the save lock, if a data context is defined.
+The description is displayed on the Save Lock dialog within the Axiom form.
+Is Data Context Checked Out Specifies whether the current user has the save lock, if a data context is defined.
 This field is system-managed; Axiom automatically populates the field as On or Off when the file is opened as a form and the file has a defined data context.
 You can reference this field as needed to dynamically configure form components based on whether the current user has the save lock.
+Require current data from SQL Server This setting is for a pre-release feature that is not yet generally available.
+Prefer SQL Server or Snowflake for Reporting This setting is for a pre-release feature that is not yet generally available.